James Merriman (politician): Publican

 In July 1847 he applied for the license of the Whalers' Arms public house, Windmill Street, Miller's Point; one of three pubs with that name in Sydney at the time.
 He remained the licensee till September 1855.
 In 1856 he applied for the licence to the Grafton Hotel, 26 Kent Street, Sydney.
 He had left that hotel by 1862 and moved on to another pub in Millers Point, the Gladstone Hotel.
 That one he left in January 1863.

 As the 1850s went on, his commercial interests began to shift to maritime activities and shipping.

 Shipowner

 He was the owner, or part-owner, of at least 36 vessels between 1850 and 1875.
 Six of these vessels were used as whalers and made 19 voyages in that trade between 1852 and 1874.

 From about 1850, Merriman was shipping goods to New Zealand and the Pacific Islands.
+His associates in his ship-owning and trading operations were Captains Hugh Fairclough (1828-1898) and Benjamin Jenkins (c1830-1901) and Mr William Andrews.

+Some of the vessels were involved in the gathering of Beche-de-mer and pearl shell.
+A few of them were lost at sea.
 In 1872 his vessel the barque James Merriman was lost at sea while engaged in the pearl shell fishery in Torres Strait.